SStranks/MyFirstRepository/FrontEndMentor/36_designo_agency/README.md

 # Frontend Mentor - Designo Agency Website

-This my solution for the [Designo agency website challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/designo-multipage-website-G48K6rfUT).
+This is my solution for the [Designo agency website challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/designo-multipage-website-G48K6rfUT).

 ## Table of contents